IMBRUVICA® for WMIMBRUVICA® for WM

 • Rash

-• Muscle and bone pain
+• Muscle, bone, and joint pain

 This is not a complete list of side effects.
 Others may occur.
 Tell your doctor if you think you are experiencing side effects.